cb372/scalacache/docs/index.md

 * [Redis](https://redis.io/)
 * [Caffeine](https://github.com/ben-manes/caffeine)

-## Documentation

-Documentation is available on [the ScalaCache website](https://cb372.github.io/scalacache/).

 ## Compatibility

 ScalaCache is available for Scala 2.12.x, 2.13.x, and 3.x.

 The JVM must be Java 11 or newer.

-## Compiling the documentation

-To make a change to the documentation:

-1. Make sure that memcached is running on localhost:11211
-2. Perform the desired changes
-3. Run `sbt docs/tlSite`